dongjumun01/semanatec_FJ2025_evidencia/README.md

 Changed the speed of the ghosts by increasing their magnitude of the movement and making them move 50 milliseconds faster

+2. Memory.py - Ximena Pérez Escalante(A01751827)

+I worked on the branch "A01751827_Memory"

+Commits:

+- Add original Memory file

+Added memory.py of freegame.

+- Update width and height and add show_pairs function

+Changed the resolution of the canvas and added a function to show the number of revealed pairs.

+- Add function to show how many pairs have been revealed

+Added draw_ending function.

+- Update number of tiles to a 6x6 grid

+Adjusted the size of the squares to fit the grid.

+- Update code to fit PEP8 standards.

+Adjusted the code using flake8.

+- Add .gitignore

+Added .gitignore because of a previous .DS_Store file present on my branch.